Asbestos Mitigation & Abatement

 Due to all of these reasons Asbestos has been a popular product for centuries in the use of construction of residential and commercial businesses.

-Danger of Asbestos:
+Dangers of Asbestos:

 One of the primary characteristics of asbestos fibers is how it is broken down.
 The majority of filament fibers are broken down into smaller pieces.
 Asbestos is broken throughout their length thus becoming smaller, thinner fibers.
 The extremely small fibers can get lodged into your lungs and resist your natural defense system from removing them naturally.
 The scar tissue that occur in your lungs due to the asbestos fibers can eventually lead to lung cancer, mesothelioma or asbestosis of the lungs.